 6. Extra food.

 In the unlikely event you get stranded on the road, having enough food to last at least 48 hours will be a huge benefit.
 Crackers, nuts, and jerky are examples of foods that are less sensitive to temperature changes.
-The most important thing to keep in mind is choosing foods for your road trip toolkit that will not spoil; these should be stored in your glove box rather than your trunk to make sure they don’t get too hot, though.
+The most important thing to keep in mind is choosing foods that will not spoil; these should be stored in your glove box rather than your trunk to make sure they don’t get too hot, though.

 7. Water bottles.

 When it comes to storing water in the car, plastic bottles are not the best way to do so.
 The heat can cause chemicals from the plastic to seep into the water, making it taste unpleasant.
 Instead, store water in glass or stainless steel containers.
 Alternatively, keep the bottles in a cooler – the water will still get a bit warm, but the extra layer will keep the water fresher for longer.

 A Class B or Class C fire extinguisher is fantastic to keep in your road trip toolkit.
 Though a car fire is unlikely, it’s better to be safe than sorry.
 When not in use, the fire extinguisher should be strapped under the passenger seat of your vehicle.
 This website has a great explanation of why you should keep a fire extinguisher and how to install it in your vehicle.

 9. Duct tape.

 Duct tape fixes everything!
 Well, almost.
 Regardless of the things it does not fix, duct tape is a great thing to keep with your other supplies.
 It is waterproof, durable, and easy to store, plus you can use it in a multitude of situations.